With summer winding down in Lexington, now is an ideal time to get a kick start on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters need to be changed every several months, depending on the type you use.
+Furnace filters should be exchanged every couple of months, depending on the kind you use.

 3. Clean the Inside